 There are many important books available on every facet of this great dilemma.
 Thanks to all the authors who found this subject important enough to share their time and information.
 Many thanks to the Defense Special Weapons Agency for their help with photos; Department of Energy's Open-Net database and the Openness Initiative; DoE's Nevada office for photographs; and, the staff of Bechtel Nevada and Reynolds Electrical & Engineering for their prompt response to my numerous requests.
 Also, thanks to the staff of the Historical Gazette who gave much time and energy to our atomic history web sites.

 In October 1996 we constructed another web site which describes the Buster-Jangle series of tests in 1951 with the personal recollections of one of the soldiers who participated and is titled: The Atomic Duty of Pvt.
 Bill Bires.
-This site was awarded Cool Site of the Day (March 1997) by capturing the attention of Wired.Com's Steve Silberman who wrote a very nice article about the web site.
-Compelling email stories from participants at these tests led us to start-up The Atomic Veterans History Project web site in June 1997.
-The project was closed and the web site removed in January 2009.
+Bires' Atomic Duty site was awarded Cool Site of the Day (March 1997) by capturing the attention of Wired.Com's Steve Silberman who wrote a very nice article about the web site.
+Compelling emails from participants at these tests led us to start-up The Atomic Veterans History Project web site in June 1997.
+The project was closed and the web site removed from the Internet in January 2009.
+Currently, June 2017, a revamp of the web site and the review of the archives is being conducted by Alma Haus Press Data & Web Manager, Bridget E. Smith.

-Web site content researched, written amd arranged by Keith R. Whittle
+Anno Atomi website content researched, written amd arranged by Keith R. Whittle.